nik2704/SmaxEms/README.md

 # SMAX Client CLI

-This is a command-line interface (CLI) for interacting with the **SMAX** system's REST API.
+This is a Linux command-line interface (CLI) for interacting with the **SMAX** system's REST API.
 The project allows performing various operations such as retrieving records, uploading attachments, and handling JSON actions.
 It supports a flexible configuration system and customizable output formats.

 ## Table of Contents
 - [Features](#features)